What is a Water Distribution System

 Meters

 The last appurtenance we will discuss in this text is a water meter.
 Meters are very important for tracking the amount of water traveling in, out, or through a distribution system.
 Meters are commonly placed on pump stations and wells to track the water being pumped into a distribution system.
 Or, if the pump station is boosting water sources to a different zone, it is important to track the amount of water entering a particular zone.
-The most common location for water meters is at the customer service connection.
+The most common location for water meters is the customer service connection.

 Conclusion: